 A friend suggested putting the map behind a glass frame allowing you to circle different areas of the world with a dry erase marker to highlight the areas of focus.
 Love this idea!

-One friend hangs several clocks in her playroom with the name of a missionary underneath each.
-Each clock is set to whatever time it is where the missionary is living.
-This helps her and her family pray for the activities of each family in relationship to what they may be doing at that time.
+One of my friends has several clocks hanging in her playroom, with the name of a missionary underneath each one.
+Each clock is set to the time zone where the missionary is stationed.
+This way, they can pray for the activities of each missionary family in relation to what they may be doing at that time.

-I grew up in a very mission-minded church.
-Missionaries from around the world visited on a regular basis.
-We invited them into our homes for meals and I developed friendships with their children.
-To this day, whenever I hear about the country of Germany, I immediately think of the Davidson family who served there for many years.
+I was raised in a church deeply committed to missions.
+We regularly welcomed missionaries from around the world into our home.
+We’d share meals together, and I formed friendships with their children.
+Even now, whenever Germany comes up in conversation, my mind immediately goes to the Davidson family, who served many years there.
 Talk to your church to learn what missionaries are on furlough and when they will be in your area.

-If you are not familiar with OCC, it is a fun activity to do with your children – even preschool age.
-Fill a shoebox will little gifts and hygiene items to send to children around the world.
-Be sure to pray over each box and track online where the box travels.
+If you haven’t heard of Operation Christmas Child, it’s a wonderful activity to engage in with your children.
+Simply fill a shoebox with small gifts and hygiene items to send to children worldwide.
+Don’t forget to pray over these boxes, and then track online the journey of the box.
 Read more… Insider Tips to Packing a Shoebox Filled with Love for Operation Christmas Child

 While we often think of missionaries as being overseas, there are many who are based right in the US, making it very easy to serve alongside them.
 Last summer our family spent our vacation serving at Broken Arrow Bible Ranch in Gallop, New Mexico.
 While I worked in the kitchen, my husband and our kids spent the week cleaning and loving on the campers.
 We came home exhausted, but our hearts were full.
 Our kids will never forget that week and I will never forget the conversations that came out of it.